 I am here to help you forgive others or forgive yourself.
-It is difficult and uncomfortable to keep carrying all sorts of emotional distress caused by the original act. (“The original act” means something done by another person that caused you suffering, or it could be something you did that you’re having difficulty forgiving yourself for.
-I avoid labeling the original act as “something wrong,” since the definition of “wrong” can change depending on time period, belief system, culture, circumstance, laws and ethics in different jurisdictions, and personal values.)
+It is uncomfortable to keep carrying all sorts of emotional distress caused by your mistake.
 Forgiveness may sound challenging but it is learnable and it’s possible.

 To support your journey, I have tools to offer; I know how to facilitate creating your own roadmap for achieving forgiveness of others or yourself.

-There are a few areas where people often get stuck during the forgiveness process, including lack of a roadmap, lack of coping skills, conflicting definitions of “wrong,” and an inability to distinguish between the original act and the self.
+There are a few areas where people often get stuck during the forgiveness process, including lack of a roadmap, lack of coping skills, conflicting definitions of “wrong,” and an inability to distinguish between the mistake and the self.

 Research shows that there is a high correlation between the inability to self-forgive and experiencing anxiety, depression, stress-caused illnesses, self-harm, risky behaviors or substance abuse.
 An inability to forgive others has a negative impact on happiness, relationships, and mental and physical health.

-Forgiving others does not mean you approve their original act, nor does it mean allowing that person to continue hurting you.
+Forgiving others does not mean you approve their wrongdoing, nor does it mean allowing that person to continue hurting you.
 Forgiveness is not pardoning, denying, excusing, or forgetting.
 It includes learning how to protect yourself from that person.
-Forgiveness benefits you, rather than the person who committed the original act.
+Forgiveness benefits you, rather than the person who committed the wrondoing.
 Forgiveness gives an opportunity for personal healing.
 You will get your life back and find your own way of moving forward.
 Forgiveness creates relief in you and a new opportunity to live your life at peace.

 I am here to listen to you, empathize with your experience, and help you: